LODSContent/ChallengeLabs_Resources/docs/TurboVNC-Setup.md

 /opt/TurboVNC/bin/vncpasswd
 ```

 > Enter `Passw0rd` as the password and the confirmation.
 Do not set up a "view-only" password.
-Use the same password when configuring the Endpoint in the lab profile.
+This should be the first 8 characters of the labuser password.
+IE: If the labuser password is "Passw0rd!", this password should be "Password".

 ---